-Every year I continue to look back over the past year and I am amazed at how far we have come.
+Every year I continue to look back over the past year, and I am amazed at how far we have come.
 Not only in the growth of our farm, but also in our continued quest for knowledge about caring for horses, training horses, and riding horses.
 We learned that a chiropractor can solve many behavioral issues that occur during tacking and with bucking.
 We learned that clean trax can cure any kind of fungus in the hoof and on the body and have brought several horses back from severe lameness.
-We have learned that with communication and message we can relax our horses and improve their health and riding abilities.
+We have learned that with communication and massage we can relax our horses and improve their health and riding abilities.
 We took a risk and bred a horse to experience the miracle of birth and have learned how to train a foal.
 We are constantly striving to improve our horses head carriage and build their back muscles through different riding and ground exercises.
 We have learned that each horse must be treated as an individual and how we ride, train, and care for each and every horse must be catered to their abilities and personalities.

 Tequila was thin, cracked feet, and cushings?